nicolastonon/EFTSimPheno/README.md

 ## GenPlotter

-- Running the code 'GenPlotter.cc' will produce plots for pheno studies.
+- Compiling and running the code 'GenPlotter.cc' will produce plots for pheno studies.

 _____________________________________________________________________________